Due to programmer burnout, unknown to me, on June 15TH 2021, I made my last commit, and my life changed forever.

 Now you need to start all over.
 You are junior again.
 And all the game levels you achieved are lost – what now?

-You’re like a professional athlete with contracts being offered to you left and right.
-But you just busted your knee and you can’t play anymore.
+You’re like a professional athlete with contract offers coming to you left and right.
+But you just busted up your knee, and you can’t play anymore.

 Do not take programmer burnout lightly – it’s a career-ending situation – like any other serious injury.

-And once you’re broken, no company is going to pay your sick leave for the next 20 years.
+And once you’re broken, no one is going to pay your sick leave for the next 20 years.